MIT-LCP/mimic-code/website/content/en/docs/overview/concepts.md

 ## Automatic synchronization of data

 Many of the monitors in the ICU continuously update the ICU database with observations of the patient.
 For example, patients with an ECG (i.e. almost all ICU patients) have a heart rate continuously input into the database every minute.
 However, casual inspection of the database will indicate that heart rate is documented far less frequently than once per minute.
 In fact, it is usually documented once per hour.
 The reason for this is because the minute by minute heart rate values are not *validated*.
 The process of data validation involves a nurse manually right clicking the observation and selecting "validate" from a drop down menu.
 All charted values in the database have been validated by a nursing staff.
 In routine clinical practice, the nurse only validates the patient's vital signs on an hourly basis.
 As a result, only these hourly observations constitute the data available in the database.
 The time at which the data is validated is recorded in the database in the `storetime` field.
 Note that a nurse can validate multiple observations at the same time.
-The user who validates the data is typically recorded in the `CGID` column - linking this to the `CAREGIVERS` table allows one to inspect the role of the caregiver who validated the data (RN, etc).
+The user who validates the data is typically recorded in the `cgid` column - linking this to the *caregivers* table allows one to inspect the role of the caregiver who validated the data (RN, etc).

 Putting this all together, let's consider recording the heart rate of a single patient.
 The heart rate will be continuously uploaded to the ICU database.
 Nurse A decides to review the flowsheet of the patient they are assigned at 19:41 (note that the "flowsheet" summarizes all the patient observations and is essentially a front end to the database).
 Nurse A notes that for the past three hours the heart rate has not been validated (it appears as italic text).
 The nurse will review the measurements, ensure that they are physiologically reasonable and match nurse A's observations of the patient for the past three hours.
 Then, nurse A selects the past three hours of heart rate measurements (17:00, 18:00 and 19:00) and selects "validate" from a drop down menu.
 Visually, the text of these measurements changes from italics to bold weight.
 Technically, the data has been marked as validated and will be archived in the database.
 The `charttime` for these three measurements will be 17:00, 18:00 and 19:00.
 The `storetime` for all three measurements will be 19:41.